wrog/mojo-loco/README.md

 # NAME

-Mojolicious::Plugin::LocalUI - launch a dedicated local web browser UI window
+Mojolicious::Plugin::Loco - launch a local UI window using the default web browser

 # VERSION